JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 async def on_ready(self):
 ```

-> When a user send a request, verifies if he can still doing it and then send it to the database
+> When a user sends a request, it verifies if he can still doing it and then send it to the database
 > Args:
 > nothing
 > Return: